Skip to content

 /admin: ejabberd_web_admin

-3. Open the Web Admin page in your favourite web browser.
-The exact address depends on your configuration; in this example the address is: https://example.net:5443/admin/
+3. Open the Web Admin page in your favorite web browser.
+The exact address depends on your configuration; in this example the address is: https://example.org:5443/admin/

 4. In the login window provide the full Jabber ID: admin1@example.org and password.
 If the web address hostname is the same that the account JID, you can provide simply the username instead of the full JID: admin1.